-Sixth grade can be a big transition year.
+Sixth grade is a big transition year.
 In many school districts, this is when students begin middle school, which involves moving from classroom to classroom throughout the day as well as an increased workload.
-The Common Core State Standards that many states have started to implement provide a clear outline of the skills kids are expected to learn by the end of fifth grade to be ready for sixth grade.
-Here’s a sampling.
+Academic expectations take a leap forward, too.

 Skills to Get Ready for Grade 6: English Language Arts and Literacy

 In anticipation of sixth grade, fifth graders start reading plays, poems and news articles in addition to short stories.
 They build a larger vocabulary by studying Greek and Latin roots of words.
 They also work on skills to help them summarize the things they learn—in both writing and speaking.